-The commander of the naval force was Lieutenant Commander M. C Giles in LC(H)-282.
+The commander of the naval force was Lieutenant Commander M. C. Giles in LC(H)-282.
 LC(G)-4, LC(H)-8 and LC(H)-14 left Veli Rat at 21.00 on 2 December and took up station in line ahead on the port quarter of the escort destroyer Wilton, which was accompanied by Lamerton.
-The British force entered Porto Colorat at 05.00 and waited for the escort destroyers to anchor: LC(G)-4 anchored in the north-western corner of the bay about 200 yards (185 m) from Wilton, and LC(G)-8 and LC(H)-14 anchored with their bows on rocky points in the centre of the bay and north of Lamerton.
+The British force entered Porto Colorat at 05.00 and waited for the escort destroyers to anchor: LC(G)-4 anchored in the north-western corner of the bay about 200 yards (185 m) from Wilton, and LC(G)-8 and LC(H)-14 anchored with their bows on rocky points in the centre of the bay and to the north of Lamerton.
 This last opened fire, and at 08.10 the Germans responded with fire of several calibres from 150-mm (5.91-in) guns to light mortars.
 Many of the German shells landed near Lamerton, LC(G)-8 and LC(H)-14.
 At 08.20 Lamerton opened fire with her quadruple 2-pdr pom-pom mounting at a house believed to be the German observation post, and also on the low vegetation surrounding it.
 Further striking power was added by the weapons of LC(G)-8 and LC(H)-14.

 The forward observation officer had reported that he was liable to be attacked, and about 08.30 confirmed that he had withdrawn.
-German shells continued to fall in the bay and also on land until about 08.45, when British medium bombers and rocket-firing Bristol Beaufighter heavy fighters attacked the target.
+German shells continued to fall in the bay and also on land until about 08.45, when British medium bombers and rocket-firing Bristol Beaufighter twin-engined heavy fighters attacked the target.
 After this air attack there was no more German artillery fire.
 At 09.20 all ships of Units A and B opened fire on the German targets at a range of approximately 12,000 yards (10975 m) and continued firing until 10.30.
 At this time LC(G)-14 was detailed by Lamerton to fire one-gun salvoes, then at 12.15 all the British units were ordered to open fire, and this bombardment continued until 12.45, when the order was given to cease fire.
 By this time the LC(G)s had expended 1,022 rounds of HE and SAP ammunition.

 At 13.00 the LC(G)s were ordered to weigh anchor and follow Lamerton.
 LC(G)-14 had taken ML-577 in tow, but later passed the task to ML-238.
 The British force proceeded back to base at 14.45, and had anchored by 18.30.